-- A summary of the community problem. - The inputs or resources necessary to deliver the intervention, including but not limited to: - Locations or sites where members will provide services - o Number of AmeriCorps members who will deliver the intervention - The core activities of intervention or program model that members will implement or deliver, including: - The duration of the intervention (e.g., total number of weeks, sessions, or months of the intervention) - The dosage of the intervention (e.g., the number of hours per session or sessions per week) - The target population for the intervention (e.g., disconnected youth, third graders at a certain reading proficiency level) - The measurable outputs resulting from delivering the intervention (i.e. number of beneficiaries served, types and number of activities conducted).
-If applicable, identify which National Performance Measures will be used as output indicators. - Outcomes that demonstrate changes in knowledge, attitude, behavior, or condition resulting from the intervention.
+- A summary of the community need. - Inputs or resources necessary to deliver the intervention, including but not limited to: - o Locations or sites where members will provide services - Context (setting) in which the intervention is delivered - Number of AmeriCorps members who will deliver the intervention - Characteristics of AmeriCorps members, including specific knowledge, skills, and abilities required to implement the intervention - Core activities of intervention or program model that members will implement or deliver, including: - Duration of the intervention (e.g., total number of weeks, sessions, or months of the intervention) - O Dosage of the intervention (e.g., the number of hours per session or sessions per week) - Target population for the intervention (e.g., disconnected youth, third graders at a certain reading proficiency level) - Measurable outputs resulting from delivering the intervention (i.e. number of beneficiaries served, types and number of activities conducted, equity gaps closed).
+If applicable, identify which National Performance Measures will be used as output indicators. - Outcomes that demonstrate meaningful changes in knowledge/skill, attitude, behavior, or condition resulting from the intervention.
 If applicable, identify which National Performance Measures will be used as outcome indicators.